Privacy Policy

 What personal data do we process?

-The overall purpose of our processing of your personal data is to manage your access to, and your use of, our services and to develop and improve our business and your customer experience.
+The overall purpose of our processing of your Personal Data is to manage your access to, and your use of, our services and to develop and improve our business and your customer experience.

-We primarily collect personal data directly from you when you use our services to record and store audio files that are transcribed and processed into medical records.
-We always strive not to process more personal data than is required for each purpose and we never sell your personal data to other companies.
+We primarily collect Personal Data directly from you when you use our services to record and store audio files that are transcribed and processed into medical records.
+We always strive not to process more Personal Data than is required for each purpose and we never sell your Personal Data to other companies.

-We may process your personal data for the following purposes:
+We may process your Personal Data for the following purposes:

 • Register user account and receive payment;